 - The secret to the amazing flavor of this pie is the hint of Almond Extract.
 It’s very powerful so don’t go over the recommended measurement.
 It adds an amazing richness to the cherries!

-- Use fresh bing cherries, washed, stems removed, and pitted.
+- Use fresh bing cherries, washed, stems and pits removed.

 - Make your pie crusts in advance, wrap in plastic and store in the fridge.
 When you’re ready to bake the pie, set the crusts on the counter to warm slightly so they are malleable.